msb002/Acquisition/README.md

 1. Open and run `monitor.Vi`.

 2. Set the test case information (found in `monitor.Vi`) for your experiment.
     * `monitor.Vi` creates and continuously writes to the 'event log' which contains the critical information needed for the post processing of data after aquisition.
 Most importantly instead of telling individual VIs to save files in specific locations, you just put the current test case's information into the monitor VI and the rest will be taken care of during the experiment or post processing.
 See the [post processing](https://github.com/MHDLab/PostProcessor) page for more information.
-* Files will saved or eventually post processed into the path `Z\Data\Raw Data\Todays Date\Project ID\SubFolder\Measurement Description`.
-Log files are saved under the path `Z\Data\Raw Data\Todays Date\Logfiles\Instrument name`.
-The eventlog is stored in `Z\Data\Raw Data\Todays Date\eventlog.json`.

 3. If using anything that connects to the PXI chassis, Start `Senors\Chassis_Sensors.vi`.
 Set the sampling rate, and select the PXI devices or Alicat sensors that will be used.
 Open NI MAX to see information about PXI devices, which are the physical cards in the DAQ Chassis.
 Run `Chassis_Sensors.vi`, Data will begin logging.
 These VIs will now be run in the background for the rest of the experiment and can be minimized.
 4. Start any instrument Vis you will be using.
 Located in `Instruments\`
 5. To visualize combinations of data, start a visualization vi in `Visualization\`.
 Note that Visualization VIs are not critical to the data acquisition.
 These VIs can be started and stopped independently of logging data without any affect.